sefffal/Octofitter.jl/docs/src/hipparcos.md

 ## Constrain Planet Mass

-We now allow the planet to have a non zero mass and free orbit.
-We start by retrieving relative astrometry data on the planet, collated by Jason Wang and co on [whereistheplanet.com](http://whereistheplanet.com).
+We now allow the planet to have a non zero mass and have free orbit.
+We start by retrieving relative astrometry data on the planet, collated by Jason Wang and co. on [whereistheplanet.com](http://whereistheplanet.com).

 ```@example 1
 astrom_like1,astrom_like2 = Octofitter.Whereistheplanet_astrom("51erib",object=1)